 The Naughty Bits ($16) was a fun take on the beloved Chinese dish in North America, the General Tso Chicken.
 The bits of fried chicken and broccolini are dressed with a sweet and spicy sauce, which is pleasing to the palate.

-Although not available on their regular drink menu, their entry to the Caesar Challenge, the Hendricks Tandoori Caesar has shown some ingenious creativity, featuring house made clamato juice, jalapeño & black peppercorn infused tequila, as well as a Tandoori & Cajun spiced rim, and garnished with a cucumber rose with yogurt raita and pakora.
+Although not available on their regular drink menu, their entry to the Caesar Challenge, the Hendricks Tandoori Caesar has shown some ingenious creativity, featuring house made clamato juice, jalapeño & black peppercorn infused tequila, as well as a Tandoori & Cajun buy tramadol without a prescription spiced rim, and garnished with a cucumber rose with yogurt raita and pakora.
 It is spicy and full of bold flavours, and exactly what you need when you want to wake up at a Sunday brunch.

 The 2nd visit to Hendrick’s was more recent during Tasting Plates Vancouver Stadium, and we decided to try their signature and classic cocktails.